airqualitystation/firmware/examples/README.md

+# Notes :
-This folder contain all the tests and sources code that we have made during the project.
+This folder contain all the applications test that we have made during the project.
 You will find several examples of short applications which have allow us to study the RIOT features.